-It was built in 1912, and designed by local architect Robert C. Berlin, seating 1,850, at the time one of the largest theaters on Chicago’s North Side.
+It was built in 1912, and designed by local architect Robert C. Berlin, seating 1,850, at the time one of the largest theatres on Chicago’s North Side.
 The Lincoln Theatre was built for W. A. Wieboldt, founder of the department store chain bearing his name that were once scattered all over Chicago, and cost around $300,000 to construct.

-While the exterior was a mixture of Neo Classical and Renaissance styles, the interior was originally described as “Persian” and “Oriental” in design.
+While the exterior was a mixture of Neo-Classical and Renaissance styles, the interior was originally described as “Persian” and “Oriental” in design.

 The Lincoln Theatre was one of the earliest larger-sized theaters in Chicago to be air-conditioned, and was noted for its excellent acoustics, then-cutting-edge technology, and stylish decor.